tk-notes/lucas-meier-blog/content/posts/2020/11/haskell-in-haskell-0/index.md

 I don't think spending a lot of time worrying about cross-module name resolution and things like that would help explain the difficulties of Haskell.

-Finally, if you want to make a subset that conforms to the a Haskell specification, you need to add a *lot* of things.
+Finally, if you want to make a subset that conforms to a Haskell specification, you need to add a *lot* of things.
 I mean a **lot**.
 This would've included a lot of boilerplate implementations of primitive types and functions, not really explaining anything new.
 Once again, my goal here is to explain the things that seem a bit mysterious about implementing Haskell.
 I think that implementing a full subset